YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Diamond Hair Clinic decision card showing when to plan or wait before a hair transplant while taking methotrexate

-The practical concern is not only the drug name.
-It is the full setting.
-Is the patient stable?
+The practical concern is the full setting.
 Are blood counts acceptable?
+Are liver tests stable?
+Is kidney function safe?
 Is there an active infection?
 Is the scalp clean?
 Is diabetes controlled if present?
 Is another immune medicine being used?
-Does the patient have a history of slow healing?
+Has there been slow healing, repeated infection, or recent antibiotic treatment?

 If warning signs appear after surgery, they should be reported early.
 Increasing pain, spreading hot redness, pus, fever, open wounds, bad smell, or symptoms that worsen instead of settling should not be hidden or waited out.
 The pages on infection after a hair transplant and antibiotics after a hair transplant explain why medication history and symptom timing matter.